Renewables share overtakes gas generation for first time, as coal falls to record low in 2019

 More electricity was produced from renewable energy sources Australia-wide than gas generation for the first time in 2019, as a surge in wind and solar generation also pushes the share of electricity generated from coal to an all-time low.

-This saw the combined market share of renewable energy sources surpass gas generation for the first time, with gas supplying 20.5 per cent of Australia’s electricity use last year.
+This saw the combined market share of renewable energy sources, including wind, hydro, solar and bioenergy surpass gas generation for the first time, with gas supplying 20.5 per cent of Australia’s electricity use last year.

 Both wind and solar generation overtook hydroelectricity in 2019 to become Australia’s largest and second-largest sources of renewable electricity generation, respectively.
-Wind and solar generation have been the fastest growing sources of electricity supplies in Australia, with coal experiencing a multi-decade decline while hydro and gas have remained relatively flat.
+Wind and solar generation have been the fastest growing sources of electricity supplies in Australia over the last decade, with coal experiencing a multi-decade decline as older coal generators begin to exit the market.

-Wind generators combined to supply 7.36 per cent of Australia’s electricity, compared to 5.44 per cent from hydro.
-The amount of electricity supplied from solar reached 6.77 per cent in 2019.
+Wind generation supplied 7.4 per cent of Australia’s electricity, compared to 5.4 per cent from hydro.
+The amount of electricity supplied from solar, from both large and small systems, reached 6.8 per cent in 2019.

-Generation from gas remained relatively stable, representing 20.5 per cent of Australia’s supplies, consistent with its average market share over the last five years.
+Generation from gas remained has remained relatively stable, representing 20.5 per cent of Australia’s supplies in 2019 and was consistent with its average market share over the last five years.

 “Australia continues to be a world-leader in renewable energy, with ongoing increases in renewable capacity and generation”, Taylor said.